About Us

 He was Visiting Professor at the Norwegian School of Economics and Business Administration, Bergen (1991), a Fulbright Post-Doctoral Fellow at Harvard University (1985–86), and Chief Economist at the Pakistan Institute of Development Economics (1980 to 1989).

 He co-authored two books on Pakistan’s economy: External Shocks and Adjustment (Oxford University Press, 1997); Pakistan’s Economy Through the Seventies (PIDE, 1984).
-He has also published articles in international journals and institutional reports of PIDE, IMF and ISS.
+He has also published articles in international journals and reports of PIDE, IMF and ISS.

 He has published three volumes of the collected works of his great-grandfather Alif Din Nafees, Islam and Tolerance, 2020